lordlwas/lordlwas/README.md

 I have the tendency to ignore people I don't reconize.

 Friends are free to C+H all the time!
 If you aren't a friend and I don't have C+H in name, just ask!

+SO SORRY IF I ACCIDENTLY "IGNORE" YOU, I DON'T NOTICE THE WHISPERS MOST OF THE TIME IF I'M FOCUSED ON SOMETHING ELSE OR NOT CHECKING FOR THE WHISPERS!!
 ***